ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/ballerina-streaming-reference.md

 #### Having

-Having allows you to filter events after processing the `select` statement.
+The `having` clause allows you to filter events after processing the `select` statement.

 ###### Purpose